PatrickHechler/primitive-code/README.md

 * an interrupt can be overwritten:
     * the interrupt-table is saved in the `INTP` register
     * to overwrite the interrupt `N`, write to `(INTP + (N * 8))` the absolute position of the address
+    * on failure the default interrupts use the `ERRNO` register to store information about the error which caused the interrupt to fail
     * example:
         * `PUSH X00` |> only needed when the value of `X00` should not be overwritten
         * `MOV X00, IP` |> this and the next command is not needed if the absolute position is already known